 Transient Tax Discretionary Fund Committee

+The purpose of this committee is to review applications for discretionary funds generated through transient tax dollars and provide recommendations to the Union County Commissioners.
+Areas of representation include a Union County Commissioner, La Grande Downtown Development, Union County Economic Development Corporation, Union County Chamber of Commerce, Union County Tourism, and one representative from either Elgin, Union or North Powder.
 A six member committee serving four year terms.
-The purpose is to review applications for discretionary funds generated through transient tax dollars.
-Areas of representation include a Union County Commissioner, La Grande Downtown Development, Union County Economic Development Corporation, Union County Chamber of Commerce, Union County Tourism, and one representative from either Elgin, Union or North Powder.

 Union County Transportation Committee

-This committee of ten members appointed for four year terms is responsible for prioritization of road maintenance and improvement within Union County.
-Areas of representation include a Union County Commissioner, the Union County Public Works Director, a city representative, Oregon Department of Transportation, US Forest Service, an engineering firm, a member of the agricultural community, a member of the forest industry, a member of the general public and a county staff member.
+This committee is responsible for the prioritization of road maintenance and improvement within Union County.
+Areas of representation include a Union County Commissioner, the Union County Public Works Director, a city representative, Oregon Department of Transportation, US Forest Service, an engineering firm, a member of the agricultural community, a member of the forest industry, a member of the general public and a county staff member for a total of ten members appointed for four year terms.